yaircarmon/semisup-adv/README.md

 python robust_self_training.py --aux_data_filename ti_500K_pseudo_labeled.pickle --distance l_2 --epsilon 0.25 --model_dir rst_stab --epochs 800
  ```

 When the script finishes running there will a be checkpoint file called `rst_stab/checkpoint-epoch800.pt`.
 The following commands runs randomized smoothing certification on the model, as described in the paper.
 ```
-python smoothing_evaluation.py --model_path rst_stab/checkpoint-epoch800.pt --simga 0.25
+python smoothing_evaluation.py --model_path rst_stab/checkpoint-epoch800.pt --sigma 0.25
 ```

 ## Creating the unlabeled data from scratch